selfspy/selfspy/README.md

 Either clone the repository from Github (git clone git://github.com/gurgeh/selfspy), or click on the Download link on http://gurgeh.github.com/selfspy/ to get the Python source.

 Selfspy has a few dependencies on other Python libraries that need to be satisfied.
 These are documented in the requirements.txt file.
 If you have *pip* installed, installing the dependencies is a simple matter of running `pip install -r requirements.txt`.
+You will need subversion installed for pip to install python-xlib.

 ### Running Selfspy
 You run selfspy with `./selfspy.py`.
 You should probably start with `./selfspy.py --help` to get to know the command line arguments.
 As of this writing, it should look like this: